Visit Singapore with My Cruises!

 If you have more time to explore head to the iconic Orchard Road shopping district, explore historic China Town, or visit Kampong Glam, Singapore’s cultural district.

-My Cruises Singapore Packages
+My Cruises Singapore Cruises

-Check out our hand-selected range of cruise deals which for a limited time offer the bonus inclusion of 3 days in Singapore including accommodation, flights, transfers, and day tours!
+Check out our hand-selected range of cruise deals which for a limited time offer the bonus inclusion of 3 days in Singapore including accommodation, flights, transfers and day tours!
 Click here to find out more!